Continuing Education Activity

 Treatment of ADHD has also been shown to improve symptoms of oppositional defiant disorder and conduct disorder.
 It has shown a decreased risk of substance use.

-However, untreated ADHD can cause persisting dysfunction and devastating consequences included but not limited to long-term inability to work, increased car accidents, and increased substance abuse.
+However, untreated ADHD can cause persisting dysfunction and devastating consequences included but are not limited to long-term inability to work, increased car accidents, and increased substance use.

 Deterrence and Patient Education

 Patients with ADHD must be followed up regularly to check upon their symptoms and comorbidities.
 In order to achieve treatment goals, the role of patient education cannot be emphasized enough.
 For children who have ADHD, the parents should be formally educated about the disorder so that they understand the concept behind the diagnosis.
 Medication treatment can only be optimized if there is an ongoing interaction between the primary caregiver and the family.